 These will last forever if you keep them sealed.
 Best choices are pistachios, pecans, cashews, macadamias, apricots, figs and cherries.

-Now that you've got your hostess survival kit ready to go, make sure you've got enough BOXT on hand for all your guests this holiday season.
-Get a BOXT on us when you refer a friend and if you need a gift that keeps on giving, we've got you covered, just Gift BOXT.
+Now that you've got your hostess survival kit ready to go, make sure you've got enough BOXT on hand for all your guests this holiday season and if you need a gift that keeps on giving, we've got you covered, just Gift BOXT.